Can I sue my surveyor for negligence? Here is a brief overview of the key principles.

-To succeed any claimant will need to prove three things:
+To succeed in any surveyors negligence claim you will need to prove three things:

-- that the surveyor owed them a duty of care;
+- that the surveyor owed you a duty of care;

 - that the surveyor breached that duty of care; and